Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Introduction

-\begin{thm}\Label{SchwarzianLimit} Suppose that $X_t$ is pinched along a loop $m$.
-Then exactly one of the following holds: \begin{enumerate}[(i)] \item $X_t$ converges to a nodal Riemann surface $X_\infi$ with a single node, and $q_t$ converges to a regular quadratic differential on $X_\infi$ such that the residue around the pole is a non-zero multiple of $\sqrt{2}\pi$ (Theorem \ref{LimitiDifferentialParabolicCusp}.) \item For every diverging sequence $0 \leq t_1 < t_2 < \dots$, up to a subsequence, $X_{t_i}$ converges to a nodal Riemann surface $X_\infi$ with a single node and $q_{t_i}$ converges to a regular quadratic differential $q_\infi$ on $X_\infi$ such that the residue of each pole is a non-zero multiple of $\sqrt{2}\pi $.\Label{iParabolicDiffferential} (Theorem \ref{Residue}.)
+\begin{thm}\Label{SchwarzianLimit} \begin{itemize} \item Suppose that $X_t$ is pinched along a loop $m$.
+Then, exactly one of the following holds: \begin{enumerate}[(i)] \item $X_t$ converges to a nodal Riemann surface $X_\infi$ with a single node, and $q_t$ converges to a regular quadratic differential on $X_\infi$ such that the node is at worst a pole of order one (Theorem \ref{LimitiDifferentialParabolicCusp}.)\Label{iStrongParabolicConvergence} \item For every diverging sequence $0 \leq t_1 < t_2 < \dots$, up to a subsequence, $X_{t_i}$ converges to a nodal Riemann surface $X_\infi$ with a single node and $q_{t_i}$ converges to a regular quadratic differential $q_\infi$ on $X_\infi$ such that the residue of each pole is a non-zero integral multiple of $\sqrt{2}\pi $.\Label{iParabolicDiffferential} (Theorem \ref{Residue}.) \end{enumerate} \item Suppose that $X_t$ is pinched along a multiloop $M$ consisting of $n$ loops.
+Then, for every diverging $t_1 < t_2 < \dots$, there is a subsequence such that $X_{t_i}$ converges a nodal Riemann surface $X_\infi$ with $n$ nodes and $q_t$ converges to a meromorphic quadratic differential $q_\infi$ on $X_\infi$ such that each node of $X_\infi$ is, at most, a pole of order two.
+(Corollary \ref{DifferentialConvertesMultiloop}.) \end{itemize} \end{thm}